Processor228/AlgosVisualisationsReact/README.md

 # AlgosVisualisationsReact
-React app with algorithms visualisation
+React app for visualisation of algorithms.